-Test data is generally created before the text execution begins because every test environment has it’s own set of complexities or a preparing the data itself may be a long drawn out process.
-So generally the test data sources could be the internal development team or the end users consuming the code or feature.
+Test data is generally created before the text execution begins because every test environment has its own set of complexities or preparing the data itself may be a long-drawn-out process.
+So generally the test data sources could be the internal development team or the end-users consuming the code or feature.

 So in such cases – preparation of test cases should generally have coverage of the following kinds of data:

-- Positive path data: With the development use case document as reference, this is the data generally in sync with performing the positive path scenarios.
+- Positive Path data: With the development use case document as the reference, this is the data generally in sync with performing the positive path scenarios.

-- Negative path data: This is data which is generally considered “invalid” with respect to the correct functional working of the code.
+- Negative Path data: This is data that is generally considered “invalid” with respect to the correct functional working of the code.

-- Erroneous data: Determining the performance of the code when a data is supplied in an illegal format.
+- Erroneous Data: Determining the performance of the code when data is supplied in an illegal format.

-- Boundary conditions data: Test data that is supplied out of index or array to determine how the code performs.
+- Boundary Conditions Data: Test data that is supplied out of the index or array to determine how the code performs.